vignesh-sankaran/ptv-api-test-objc/README.md

 # ptv-api-test-objc

-Test app that calls the PTV API health check service and displays results on the home screen
+This is an application that calls the healthcheck endpoint on Public Transport Victoria's Timetable API, and displays the results on the screen.
+It was architected using MVVM, and unit tests for all of the PTVHealthCheckService methods have been set up, except for the NSData to model processing.
+A live integration test has also been implemented.